paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] ![inline](https://www.dropbox.com/s/btoe37205iqvoun/bitcoin-logo-b.png?dl=1)ut

 ^
-But, these libraries do not know anything about Bitcoin, so they will not be able to help us in this case.
+But, these libraries do not know anything about Bitcoin, so they will not be able to help us get a lambo.

 ---